To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 (Note: CollisionShape is an editor facility for creating and editing collision shapes in 3D space.)
 ![Godot 111](https://github.com/To-Fujita/Images/blob/master/Godot-111.jpg "Godot 111")

+Select the "MeshInstance" at the left side and click the "enpty" of "Mesh" at right side, then click the "New CubeMesh" for creating the box object.
 ![Godot 112](https://github.com/To-Fujita/Images/blob/master/Godot-112.jpg "Godot 112")

+Click the white box of "Mesh" at right side.
 ![Godot 113](https://github.com/To-Fujita/Images/blob/master/Godot-113.jpg "Godot 113")

+Click the "enpty" of "Material" at right side, then select the "New SpatialMaterial".
 ![Godot 114](https://github.com/To-Fujita/Images/blob/master/Godot-104.jpg "Godot 114")

+Click the white sphere of "Material" at right side.
 ![Godot 115](https://github.com/To-Fujita/Images/blob/master/Godot-115.jpg "Godot 115")

+After select the "Albedo" at right side, click the "empty", then select the "Load".
 ![Godot 116](https://github.com/To-Fujita/Images/blob/master/Godot-116.jpg "Godot 116")

+Select the "assets" folder at "Open a File", then open the "FloorRegular0043_L.png" file.
 ![Godot 117](https://github.com/To-Fujita/Images/blob/master/Godot-117.jpg "Godot 117")

+Set the scale of "Uv1" at right side as below.
+(Note: The texture of cube is refer to "[Godot_v3.2-Cube_Characters](https://github.com/To-Fujita/Godot_v3.2-Cube_Characters)".)
 ![Godot 118](https://github.com/To-Fujita/Images/blob/master/Godot-118.jpg "Godot 118")

 ![Godot 119](https://github.com/To-Fujita/Images/blob/master/Godot-119.jpg "Godot 119")